 Denali National Park is open year-round.
-In the course of 12 months, it takes an extreme ride through the seasons.
-Most people visit in the summer only, when lodges and tours are operating, and that's generally early June through mid-September.
-Crowds are relative in Denali— once you're here you'll never feel 'crowded'!
+Over the course of 12 months, it takes an extreme ride through the seasons.
+Most people visit in the summer, when lodges and tours are operating — usually early June through mid-September.
+Even during Denali’s busy season, however, crowds are relative — once you're here, you'll never feel crowded!

-Summer months offer the best chances to see wildlife, the most moderate weather and the easiest time to visit since that's when services and activities are all operating.
+Summer offers the best chances to see wildlife, the most moderate weather and the easiest time to visit as activities and lodges are all operating.
 Regardless of the month, the key to your visit to Denali is getting organized ahead of time.

-As spring arrives, winter slowly lets go of its grip on the park!
+As spring arrives, winter slowly loosens its grip on the park.
 March and April can be cold and wet in Denali.
 May, surprisingly, is the driest month for this area.
-Plowing begins on the Denali Park Road in mid-March, usually.
+Plowing usually begins on Denali Park Road in mid-March.
 Depending on conditions, private vehicles can go as far as Mile 30.

 Late spring is short but sweet in Denali.
 It seems that the entire landscape turns from brown to green in only a few days at the beginning of June.
-Some say June has the clearest weather.
-Mosquitoes are usually present in Denali from June through the end of July.
-Long days bring up to 20 hours of sunlight during June in Denali.
-Wildlife activity peaks as animals are busy eating, moving and living as much as possible.
-Wildflowers begin to bloom in June and can be seen through July.
+Mosquitoes are usually present in Denali from June through the end of July, so remember to pack plenty of bug spray!
+Long days bring up to 20 hours of sunlight during June, and wildlife activity peaks as animals are busy eating and moving as much as possible.
+Wildflowers begin to bloom and can be seen through July.

-June is also the month that lodges in and around Denali, including Denali Backcountry Lodge and Denali Cabins open for the summer.
-The regular shuttles into the park, as well as the day tours like Denali Backcountry Adventure, also begin mid-June.
+June is also the month that lodges in and around Denali, including the all-inclusive Denali Backcountry Lodge and the cozy Denali Cabins, open for the summer.
+The regular shuttles into the park and most day tours also begin in mid-June.

-With comfortable weather (including the warmest temperatures of the year), long days and evenings dominated by the Midnight Sun, wildflowers in bloom and the entire place bursting with life, July is prime time in Denali.
-Wildlife are busy in July roaming, exploring, feeding, playing and soaking up the warmth as well.
-Activities, lodges and tours are usually booked solid so be sure to plan well ahead if you're hoping to come in July.
-You'll likely be dealing with mosquitoes as well, but they're a small nuisance compared to all this majesty!
+With comfortable weather (including the warmest temperatures of the year), long days and evenings dominated by the midnight sun, wildflowers in bloom and the entire place bursting with life, July is prime time in Denali.
+Wildlife is busy in July roaming, exploring, feeding, playing and soaking up the warmth as well.
+Activities, lodges and tours are usually booked solid at this point, so be sure to plan well ahead if you're hoping to visit.
+You'll likely be dealing with mosquitoes, but they're a small nuisance compared to all this majesty!